Hiring international talent

 Becoming an IND recognised sponsor

-Before submitting an application for a residence permit on behalf of a kennismigrant (highly skilled migrant), onderzoeker (researcher) or top artiest (professional artist), the organisation must be an Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Authority) erkend referent (IND recognised sponsor).
+Before submitting an application for a residence permit on behalf of a kennismigrant (highly skilled migrant), onderzoeker (researcher) or top artiest (professional artist), the organisation must be an Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Service) erkend referent (IND recognised sponsor).
 After the organisation has been recognised as a sponsor, it will be listed in the Public Register of Recognised Sponsors, enabling highly skilled migrants to confirm that organisations are a recognised sponsor.

 Additionally, recognition has the following advantages:

 - IND aims to decide within two weeks on applications from recognised sponsors.

 - Recognised sponsors may enclose less documentary evidence with the application for a residence permit.
 In many cases, the organisation’s statement for admission (a statement that the highly skilled migrant (and his family members) meets all the conditions for admission and stay in the Netherland), is sufficient.

 - Recognised sponsors for labour can contact IND directly via: email@example.com.